Weak Identification with Bounds in a Class of Minimum Distance Models: Simulations

-Figure \ref{1F3M_1} reports rejection probabilities for the RQLR test (dashed), the plug-in version of the S test from \cite{StockWright2000} (S-plug, dotted), the plug-in version of the K test from \cite{Kleibergen2005} (K-plug, also dotted), and the plug-in version of the CQLR test in \cite{AndrewsGuggenberger2019} (AG-plug, dash-dotted), where strongly identified nuisance parameters are plugged in, and the projected S-test from \cite{StockWright2000} (S-proj, solid with X's).\footnote{We employ the reparameterization in section 2, so all the nuisance parameters are strongly identified.
-This allows us to use plug-in versions of tests that are designed for full-vector inference.
-Otherwise, those tests would have to be projected.} The K-plug and S-plug tests are both denoted by a dotted line because their rejection probabilities are indistinguishable.\footnote{Example 2 is just-identified, so the CLR test is equal to the K test, and therefore is omitted.} The solid black line denotes the $5\%$ threshold over the identified set.
-First, RQLR approximately controls size when $\sigma^2_0$ is in the identified set and has rejection probability above $5\%$ when $\sigma^2_0$ is outside the identified set.
-Second, S-plug and K-plug have rejection probabilities above $5\%$ when $\sigma^2_0$ is in the identified set, and therefore do not control size.
-Indeed, when $\sigma^2_0=2$, the rejection probabilities are $12.1\%$.
-Third, AG-plug rejects with probability approximately $5\%$ for any value of $\sigma^2_0$, so it does not have consistent power against hypotheses that violate the bounds.
-Finally, notice that S-proj is very conservative.
+\textbf{5.2.} The solid black line denotes the $5\%$ threshold over the identified set.
+The RQLR test approximately controls size when $\sigma^2_0$ is in the identified set and has rejection probability above $5\%$ when $\sigma^2_0$ is outside the identified set.
+The AR, GELR, and AM tests have rejection probabilities above $5\%$ when $\sigma^2_0$ is in the identified set and therefore do not control size.
+Indeed, when $\sigma^2_0=2$, the maximal rejection probabilities over the identified set are $11.1\%$, $10.3\%$, and $28.5\%$, respectively.
+The SR-AR test rejects with probability approximately $5\%$ for any value of $\sigma^2_0$, so it does not have consistent power against hypotheses that violate the bounds.

-The problem with plugging in strongly identified nuisance parameters is that the estimators for the nuisance parameters are not asymptotically normal when the bounds are imposed.
-Instead, they have a parameter-on-the-boundary asymptotic distribution (see \cite{Andrews1999}).
-The argument used in \cite{StockWright2000}, \cite{Kleibergen2005}, and others to show that strongly identified nuisance parameters can be plugged in relies essentially on asymptotic normality.
+\textbf{5.3.} The problem with plugging in strongly identified nuisance parameters is that the estimators for the nuisance parameters are not asymptotically normal when the bounds are imposed.
+Instead, they have a parameter-on-the-boundary asymptotic distribution; see \cite{Andrews1999}.
+The argument used in \cite{StockWright2000}, \cite{Kleibergen2005}, \cite{AndrewsMikusheva2016a}, and others to show that strongly identified nuisance parameters can be plugged in relies essentially on asymptotic normality.
+Also, the formulas for the subvector test statistics in \cite{AndrewsGuggenberger2019} orthogonalize the moments away from the plug-in estimator of the strongly identified parameters.
+This makes the SR-AR test robust to the boundary but removes any power that can be gained from using the bounds.